Stupid Simple System

 Why do marketing agencies charge so much?

-Agencies have overhead: office space, account managers, designers, developers, and SEO specialists.
-They're built to serve larger businesses with bigger budgets.
-For a solo contractor or small team, you're paying for services and attention you don't really need.
-That said, good agencies do deliver results.
-They're just not cost-effective for most contractors.
+It's overhead.
+Office space, account managers, designers, developers, SEO specialists.
+All of that gets baked into your bill.
+Agencies are built to serve bigger companies with bigger budgets.
+For a solo contractor or small crew, you're paying for a level of service you don't really need.
+Good agencies do deliver results.
+They're just not cost-effective until you're doing serious volume.

 What's the ROI on a contractor website?

-A well-built contractor website should generate 10-30 leads per month in most markets.
-If your average job is $500 and you close 30% of leads, that's $1,500-4,500/month in new revenue from your website.
-The ROI depends on your market, services, and how quickly you respond to leads, which is why we include instant lead response in our system.
+A website that's built to convert should pull in 10-30 leads per month in most markets.
+If your average job is $500 and you close 30% of those leads, that's $1,500-4,500/month in new revenue.
+But here's what most people miss: that ROI depends on how fast you respond to those leads.
+A great website with slow follow-up is like leaving money on the counter.
+That's why we build instant lead response right into our system.

 Should I build my own website or hire someone?

-Honestly?
-Hire someone, but choose wisely.
+Hire someone.
+But be smart about who.
 Your time is worth $50-150/hour doing actual contractor work.
-Spending 40 hours building a mediocre website costs you $2,000-6,000 in lost income.
-Plus, a DIY site won't have the SEO or automation features that actually generate leads.
-Invest in a purpose-built solution and focus on what you're good at.
+Spending 40 hours building a mediocre website costs you $2,000-6,000 in jobs you didn't take.
+And that DIY site still won't have the SEO or automation features that actually turn visitors into phone calls.
+Find a purpose-built solution and get back to doing what makes you money.

 No credit card required